 Therefore, we will be temporarily suspending you from all of your classes at ACL from “date” until “date”.
 During this time you are not to come on to ACL premises.

-If on your return you continue to demonstrate inappropriate behaviours, we will proceed with the Positive Behaviours Policy which may result in you being permanently excluded from ACL Essex and unable to return to your studies. .
+If on your return you continue to demonstrate inappropriate behaviours, we will proceed with the Positive Behaviours Policy which may result in you being permanently excluded from ACL Essex and unable to return to your studies.

 The behaviours that we expect include: